RobertsLab/Open-House-2021/docs/Hatchery.md

 ### Hatchery Tour Wordsearch!
 In the video, you may have heard some words we use when working at Pt.
 Whitney!
-Can you match these words to their definitions, and find them in our wordsearch?
+Below we included the term definitions.
+Can you find the terms in our wordsearch?
 Click the "Start Solving!" button below to start the search!

 | Term        | Definition                                                          |
 |-------------|---------------------------------------------------------------------|